juripetersen/d3a-hackathon-wayang/README.md

 ## Tooling
-Within the root directory (/var/www/html in our container), run the following command to install all packages including Wayang:
+Within the root directory (/var/www/html in our container), run the following command to install all required packages, including Wayang:

 ```shell
 mvn clean install